 You are authorized to work 20 hours a week off campus during course weeks in the fall and winter semesters.
-There is no limit during reading weeks, the Christmas holidays, and the summer.
+There is no limit during scheduled breaks (reading weeks and Christmas holidays).

 Immigration, Refugees and Citizenship Canada imposes no limit on the number of hours you can work on campus.
+However, internal rules may apply.